rocky/p5-B-DeparseTree/doc/notes.md

 When a program is big and monolithic, it is often not modular.
 When it is not modular, it's hard to test it.
 That is most likely why both tests for `B::Deparse` that require a lot of setup.

-The tests can also be frail if the formatting changes slightly.
-A formatting change to the setup boilerplate will cause all tests to fail.
+The tests are also frail in the face of the formatting changes to `B::Deparse`. and can cause many if not all of the hundreds of tests to fail.

 How we do better?
 I've mentioned unit tests.
-Later I'll describe something else that elimintates the fragilness of testing against a particular kind of formatting.
+Later I'll describe something else that eliminates the frailness of testing against a particular kind of formatting.

 # Testing

-When `B::Deparse fails`, it's hard to understand what it is talking about:
+When `B::Deparse fails`, it's can take a little bit of study to understand what it is talking about:

 Here is an example: